SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

 ### Introduction

-The main purchase flow and implementation is exactly the same as described in the [Redirect][redirect] and [Hosted View][hosted-view] scenarios for [credit card][card] and [financing invoice][invoice] payments, the difference being the use of a paymentToken.
+The main purchase flow and implementation is exactly the same as described in the [Redirect][redirect] and [Hosted View][hosted-view] scenarios for [credit card][card] and [financing invoice][invoice] payments, the difference being the use of a `paymentToken`.
 The details in this section describe explicitly the parameters that must be set to enable one-click purchases.

 ### Payment Url